Estonian Academy of Sciences

 Founded in 1938, the Estonian Academy of Sciences (Eesti Teaduste Akadeemia, Academia Scientiarum Estoniae) is Estonia's national academy of science in Tallinn.
 As with other national academies, it is an independent group of well-known scientists whose stated aim is to promote research and development, encourage international scientific cooperation, and disseminate knowledge to the public.
-As of March 2017, it had 77 full members and 20 foreign members.
-Since 15 October 2014, the president of the Academy is the mathematician Tarmo Soomere.
+As of March 2026, it had 77 full members and 19 foreign members.
+Since 2024, the president of the academy is the molecular biologist Mart Saarma.